divio/customer-handbook/update-billing.rst

 How to update credit card and/or billing information
 =====================================================

-To update your credit card and/or your billing information, go to the *organisation seetings* of your project and select billing.
+To update your credit card and/or your billing information, go to the *organisation settings* of your project and select billing.

 .. image:: /images/organisation-settings.png